Keep the Trail Access info current...

 This walk starts 3 km south of Pemberton at the Gloucester Fire Tree in Gloucester National Park.
 The Gloucester Tree is a 60 metre karri tree with pegs hammered into its trunk to form a spiral ladder to a platform at the top.
 It was originally among eight trees in the area pegged to allow fire spotters to climb and scan the surrounding area for bushfires.
 Today it is popular with tourists who can climb to the top.
-(Note that climbing the tree can be dangerous, please note the warnings displayed at the base.)
 Car parking and picnic facilities are available here.

 From the tree, follow the Bibbulmun Track markers south east to Burma Road.
 After crossing East Brook, the track turns right and joins the route of a tramway which ran beside the brook, recognisable by its well-formed shape.
 After about 3 km, the Bibbulmun turns to the left.
 If you continue along the tramway a short way you can view a railway bridge, where the existing railway runs over the top, and the tramway formation passes underneath.